 When using an anonymity or privacy service, it is extremely important that all traffic originating from your computer is routed through the anonymity network.
-If any traffic leaks via the underlying connection, any entity monitoring your traffic will be able to log your activity.
+If any traffic leaks outside of the secure connection to the network, any adversary monitoring your traffic will be able to log your activity.

 Under certain conditions, even when connected to the anonymity network, the operating system will continue to use its default DNS servers instead of the anonymous DNS servers assigned to your computer by the anonymity network.
 DNS leaks are a major privacy threat since the anonymity network may be providing a false sense of security while private data is leaking.

 If you are concerned about DNS leaks, you should also understand transparent DNS proxy technology to ensure that the solution you choose will stop the dns leak.